 laboratory for testing and analysis.

-Clotting disorders can cause a dangerous amount of bleeding
+Clotting disorders can cause a dangerous amount of bleeding or

-proteins and how they function.
+and how they function.

-Conditions that cause coagulation problems include liver
+Conditions that can cause coagulation problems include:

-normally).
 Coagulation tests are also useful in monitoring people who take

 medications that affect clotting ability.